What To Eat At Night Before You Go To Bed

 How do you avoid acid reflux?

-Acid reflux is what happens when the sphincter at the end of esophagus can’t contain the food you’ve eaten — like when you eat too much.
-The food—along with the stomach’s acids—push past the sphincter into the esophagus.
+Acid reflux is what happens when the sphincter at the end of the esophagus can’t contain the food you’ve eaten — like when you eat too much.
+The food—along with the stomach’s acids—pushes past the sphincter into the esophagus.
 When this happens during rest, this causes the sleeper to wake up coughing and gagging.
 It’s one of the top causes of messed-up sleep in people without diagnosed sleep disorders.

 Don’t eat a lot of anything before bed